 GeneCards Summary for KLK6 Gene

 KLK6 (Kallikrein Related Peptidase 6) is a Protein Coding gene.
-Diseases associated with KLK6 include synucleinopathy and demyelinating disease.
+Diseases associated with KLK6 include ovarian cancer and synucleinopathy.
 Among its related pathways are MSP-RON Signaling and Alpha-synuclein signaling.
 GO annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
 An important paralog of this gene is KLK12.

 UniProtKB/Swiss-Prot for KLK6 Gene

 Serine protease which exhibits a preference for Arg over Lys in the substrate P1 position and for Ser or Pro in the P2 position.
 Shows activity against amyloid precursor protein, myelin basic protein, gelatin, casein and extracellular matrix proteins such as fibronectin, laminin, vitronectin and collagen.
 Degrades alpha-synuclein and prevents its polymerization, indicating that it may be involved in the pathogenesis of Parkinson disease and other synucleinopathies.
 May be involved in regulation of axon outgrowth following spinal cord injury.
 Tumor cells treated with a neutralizing KLK6 antibody migrate less than control cells, suggesting a role in invasion and metastasis.